 How Can They Do That?

-Most insurance policies contain a provision which requires the insured to:
+Most insurance policies contain a provision that requires the insured to:

 - submit to statements and examinations under oath while not in the presence of any other insured, and sign the transcripts of the statements and examinations.